 If a committee raises $2,000 or more, the committee must file a Statement of Organization (FPPC Form 410) with the Secretary of State (SOS) and the Ethics Commission within 10 days of receiving contributions totaling $2,000 or more.
 This statement may also be filed before a committee receives $2,000 if the committee contemplates receiving $2,000 or more.
 After the Form 410 is filed, the SOS will issue an identification number (FPPC ID#) that the committee must use on all subsequent filings.

 Among other things, the Form 410 must include the name of the committee.
 State law imposes different naming requirements on general purpose committees, “primarily formed” candidate committees, and ballot measure committees.
 Refer to the FPPC manuals for more details.

 Committees that file the FPPC Form 410 must file subsequent campaign statements electronically.
 Review the registration requirements to sign up for electronic filing.

-Treasurers —and assistant treasurers who sign and verify campaign statements— for City general purpose committees and ballot measure committees must attend a training conducted by Ethics Commission staff after filing an original or amended Statement of Organization Form 410 designating a new treasurer.
-(An individual who serves as the treasurer for more than one committee is not required to attend a training if that individual has attended such a training within the previous 12 months.)
-See the Commission’s page for upcoming training sessions for candidates, ballot measure committees, and general purpose committees.
+Treasurers —and assistant treasurers who sign and verify campaign statements— for San Francisco Recipient Committees must complete a training developed by the Ethics Commission staff after filing an original or amended Statement of Organization Form 410 designating a new treasurer.
+(An individual who serves as the treasurer for more than one committee is not required to attend a training if that individual has completed such a training within the previous 12 months.)
+The training presentation will be available online on or before January 31, 2020.